Winston-Lin/dziganto.github.io/_posts/2018-1-28-Understanding-Object-Oriented-Programming-Through-Machine-Learning.md

 ## Introduction
 Object-Oriented Programming (OOP) is not easy to wrap your head around.
 You can read tutorial after tutorial and sift through example after example only to find your head swimming.
 Don't worry, you're not alone.

 When I first started learning OOP, I read about bicycles and bank accounts and filing cabinets.
-I read about all manor of objects with basic and specific characteristics.
+I read about all manor of objects with both basic and specific characteristics.
 It was easy to follow along.
 However, I always felt I was missing something.
 It wasn't until I had that inexplicable eureka moment that I finally glimpsed the power of OOP.

 However, I always felt as though my eureka moment took longer than it should have.
 I doubt I'm alone.
-Therefore, this post is my attempt to explain the basics of OOP through the lens of my favorite subject - machine learning.
+Therefore, this post is my attempt to explain the basics of OOP through the lens of my favorite subject: machine learning.
 I hope you find it helpful.

 ## Setup
 I discussed the basics of linear regression in a previous post entitled [Linear Regression 101 (Part 1 - Basics)](https://dziganto.github.io/data%20science/linear%20regression/machine%20learning/python/Linear-Regression-101-Basics/).
 If you're unfamiliar, please start there because I'm going to assume you're up to speed.
 Anyway, in that discussion I showed how to find the parameters of a linear regression model using nothing more than simple linear algebra.
 We defined a function called **ols** (short for Ordinary Least Squares) that looks like this: